 - Compatibility problems with Windows

-Sage 50 Unable To Perform Automatic Backup
+Why is Sage 50 Unable to Perform Automatic Backups?

 When you want to back up your files but don’t have time or energy to do it manually every time, you can choose the backup option.
 However, with some errors, it may not be available because your setup isn’t configured properly.